-I urge a vote to uphold this point of order.
+I urge a vote to uphold this point of point of order is not agreed to. order.

 The PRESIDING OFFICER.
 The Senator from Montana.

 Mr. BAUCUS.
 Mr. President, the bill before us is clearly an appropriate exercise of the commerce clause.
 We further believe Congress has power to enact this legislation pursuant to the taxing and spending powers.
 This bill does not violate the 10th amendment because it is an appropriate exercise of powers delegated to the United States, and because our bill fundamentally gives States the choice to participate in the exchanges themselves or, if they do not choose to do so, to allow the Federal Government to set up the exchanges fully within the provisions as interpreted by the Supreme Court of the 10th amendment.